abdulsemiu-atanda/network/README.md

 - `http`: enables the `http` module and transport error conversions.
 - `database`: enables the `database` module and Diesel-backed database errors.
 - `keystore`: enables the `redis` module and Redis-backed cache errors.
+- `spec`: enables the `spec_helpers` module for transactional database test setup.
+This feature also enables `database`.

 The default feature set enables only `http`.